Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/timeline.md

 :::tip Drag and drop
 You can drag and drop layer, frame and cel buttons to re-arrange them.
 Re-arranging frame and layer buttons also affects their cels.
 :::

+## Keyframe timeline
+You can enable the keyframe timeline view by clicking on the film icon button to the right of the FX button.
+The keyframe timeline lets you animate layer properties, such as its opacity, as well as the properties of any [layer effect](../../concepts/layer#layer-effects) on that layer.
+Right-click on the property track at the frame where you want to add a keyframe, and select "Insert keyframe".
+Then, on the right side, you can change the value of the property on that frame, along with its interpolation and easing method.